prominenceai/deepstream-services-library/README.md

 ![](/Images/under-construction.png)

-DSL is best described as _"the NVIDIA DeepStream Reference Application — [deepstream-app](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream_Development_Guide%2Fdeepstream_app_architecture.html) — reimagined as a shared library of DeepStream pipeline services"._
+DSL is best described as _"the NVIDIA DeepStream Reference Applications reimagined as a shared library of DeepStream pipeline services"._

 Written in C++ 17 with an `extern "C"` API, DSL can be called from both C/C++ and Python applications.